-(Based upon steeper road grades, reduced roadway design speeds, reduced roadway width, longer dead ends design reduced water system cul-de-sacs, and secondary access requirements and relaxed requirements, the response time for emergency vehicles is increased above that of conventional development patterns within the City of Henderson.
+(Based upon steeper road grades, reduced roadway design speeds, reduced roadway width, longer dead ends and cul-de-sacs, reduced water system design requirements and relaxed secondary access requirements, the response time for emergency vehicles is increased above that of conventional development patterns within the City of Henderson.
 Given the increased response time, a waiver of the requirement for building sprinkler systems is subject to review and approval by the Fire Marshal.)